To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 If you make changes to an active rule, the rule must be turned on again for the changes to take effect.

-Trigger an alarm if someone opens the housing
+Trigger an alarm if someone opens the enclosure

-This example explains how to trigger an alarm if someone opens the housing.
+This example explains how to trigger an alarm if someone opens the housing or casing of the device.

 Go to System > Events > Recipients and click Add recipient.